AdrBog/MorePoints/README.md

 **server.py** is your own FTP server in case you don't have any created

 ### FTP client
 More Points can also connect to external FTP servers.

-(STILL UNDER DEVELOPMENT)
+### Built-in code editor
+More Points comes integrated with my own [code editor](https://github.com/AdrBog/MiniCodeEditor).
+(UNDER DEVELOPMENT)

 ### Legacy mode
 Configure a site in legacy mode too support "old" browsers, like Pale Moon.
-(STILL UNDER DEVELOPMENT)
+(UNDER DEVELOPMENT)

 ## License